Greek Potato Salad

 I know that boiling potatoes is not exactly difficult… But trust me when I say that it is totally foolproof in a pressure cooker.
 Baby potatoes come out perfectly tender without you having to watch the pot and keep pricking them with a fork!
 Larger potatoes keep their shape better – a win-win all round!

-You don’t have to adjust the cooking time if you are using more potatoes than specified below, you do however have to change it slightly depending on potato size.
-Potatoes over 250g each (around 9 oz) will need 12 minutes, medium potatoes should be done in 10.
+You don’t have to adjust the cooking time if you are using more potatoes than specified below, but you will need to adjust it depending on potato weight.
+Potatoes over 9 oz / 250g will need 12 minutes, medium potatoes should be done in 10.

 Baby potatoes placed in a steamer basket on top of a trivet in an Instant Pot